HyunCafe/my-javascript-notes/jslibraries.md

 Vue.js (https://vuejs.org/): A progressive framework for building user interfaces.
 It is designed to be incrementally-adoptable and easily integrates with other libraries or existing projects.

-D3.js (https://d3js.org/): A library for manipulating documents based on data, allowing you to bind arbitrary data to the DOM and then apply data-driven transformations.

-Lodash (https://lodash.com/): A modern JavaScript utility library delivering modularity, performance, and extras.
-It simplifies working with arrays, numbers, objects, strings, etc.

-Three.js (https://threejs.org/): A library for creating and displaying 3D graphics in the browser using WebGL.
-It simplifies the WebGL API, making it easier to create 3D scenes.

 Axios (https://axios-http.com/): A promise-based HTTP client for the browser and Node.js, making it easier to send HTTP requests and manage responses in a more readable and concise way.